Zabamund/chatbotGE/README.md

 # chatbotGE

-## Contexte
+## Context

-Ce repo a été crée dans le cadre d'un stage effectué au DGSI
+Ce repo a été crée dans le cadre d'un stage effectué au DGSI de l'Etat de Genève This repo was created as part of work experience at the DGSI of the State of Geneva

 Il est ouvert et libre d'accès
+It is open-source

-L'objectif du stage est une exploration des technologies de chatbots dans le contexte des Elections genevoises d'Avril 2018
+L'objectif du stage est une exploration des technologies de chatbots dans le contexte des Elections cantonales genevoises d'avril 2018
+The objectif of this work experience was to explore chatbot technologies in the context of the cantonal elections in Geneva in April 2018

 ## Contenu
 ./.ipynb_checkpoints